Also known as squint surgery is an ophthalmic procedure, commonly carried out on children. Strabismus surgery may:

 The surgery is usually successful and 90% of UK patients will report an improvement.

-It is generally considered a safe procedure, any complications are mostly minor and rarely serious.
+The procedure is generally safe, and any complications are mostly minor and rarely serious.

 Surgitrac Instruments manufactures a range of surgical instruments suitable for this procedure include Jameson strabismus hooks, strabismus scissors and muscle hooks.
 We can assemble procedure trays containing any combination of instruments to suit most surgical needs.
 Contact us for more information.